robvenn/chatlayer-code-tests/assignments/fullstack/assignment.md

 ### Backend

-The backend contains the logic for the EchoBot.
-It should contain an endpoint that allows one to send a request containing a message.
+The backend is an API that contains the logic for the EchoBot.
+It allows one to send a request containing a message.
 The EchoBot will respond by echoing that message back as the response.

+Use a protocol of your choosing.
+We recommend creating a REST API but you may use Websockets, GraphQL, ... as well.

-You may write the backend in any language, but JavaScript with Node.js is preferred.
+Write the backend in any language.
+Node.js (JavaScript) is preferred.

 Even though it may be a tiny API, be sure to provide everything you would expect from a production grade API.